 – Do you know how much electricity your appliances are consuming?
 Your fridge, your washing machine, your tumble dryer…

-– Do you know how much electricity you are consuming to illuminate your house?
+– Do you know how much electricity you are using to illuminate your house?

 – Do you know how much electricity your home devices are consuming?
 The router that it is powered on 24×7, the PC monitor that it is in stand by mode while not in use, …

 If you know how much electricity you are using at home, you can calculate the cost.
-Once you know the cost, it is easy to calculate how much money you could be saving by reducing your power consumption.
+Once you know the cost, it is easy to calculate how much money you could be saving by reducing your electricity usage.

 Effiworkx have made available several calculators that will help you finding out your home electricity consumption.

 The easiest way to know how much electricity we are using to illuminate our houses, and the cost, it is to calculate the electricity usage of small units.

 For example, if we have a lamp in our living room that has seven bulbs and we know that the lamp it is used an average of 4 hours a day, we can easily calculate the electricity usage and the electricity cost over time.

 Another example, if in our bedroom we have 5 bulbs of the same power rating and we estimate that they are powered on 1 hour every day, we can easily find out how much electricity they are using and how much money it is costing us.

 Once we know how much we are consuming and the cost, we can also easily figure out how much we would be saving by swapping to more efficient bulbs or by decreasing the usage.